 3. Show how they’re making a difference

-Generation Z are more cause-focused than many of their predecessors.
+Generation Z is more cause-focused than many of its predecessors.
 They have a strong awareness of the world around them.
 They want to know what can be done to improve matters and how they can be involved.

 The same applies in the workplace.
 Involve them in discussions of where the business is going, encourage and reward good ideas with incentives and public praise.
 Show them how they fit into the big picture and the important difference they make.

-Try: Talking them through the business objective and how each team contributes, focusing on their role.
+Try: Talk them through the business objective and how each team contributes, focusing on their role.

-Don’t try: Treating the business’s objectives as a secret to be locked in a safe labelled “Keep Away”.
+Don’t try: Treating the business’s objectives as a secret to be locked in a safe labeled “Keep Away”.

 4. A picture says a thousand words (and a video a million?)